 How to Make Doorways Wheelchair Friendly

 Making your doorways more accessible may require you to expand the space.
 Doorways need to be wide enough to ensure ample space for a wheelchair to maneuver through openings.
+The width of a wheelchair typically ranges between 25 to 36 inches.
 Some codes require 34-inch-wide exterior doors and 32-inch-wide interior doors.
 The Americans with Disabilities Act (ADA) requires doorways to have a minimum of 32 inches of width with the door open.
 Always check with your local building regulations before beginning any remodeling projects.

 Inside the home, standard doors for hallways, bedrooms and bathrooms measure 34 inches wide.
 However, half-bath doors generally are much narrower, with a distance between 25 and 30 inches wide.
 Small doorways will need widening because their existing width is too small for a wheelchair to maneuver through them.